 Mastering Indirect Fire

-For those craving more explosive chaos, the patch finally delivers mortars.
-This new deployable weapon allows players to lob portable artillery at distant targets, turning the tide of sieges from a safe distance.
-While the concept sounds overwhelmingly powerful, Facepunch emphasizes that operating one is far from simple.
+For those craving more explosive chaos, Rust's latest update finally delivers mortars.
+This new deployable weapon allows players to lob portable artillery at distant targets, potentially turning the tide of massive sieges from a safe distance.
+However, operating this hardware is far from easy.

 Other Notable Changes and Pricing

-Beyond the workbench and weapon shifts in Rust's latest update, the patch drops several quality-of-life improvements and cosmetic additions.
-Survivors can now customize tin can alarms with a variety of trap payloads.
-The update also includes a fully overhauled vending machine interface and a new building skin for those who want their base to reflect their fears.
+Beyond the workbench and weapon shifts in Rust's latest update, the patch introduces several quality-of-life improvements and cosmetic additions.
+Survivors can now customize tin can alarms with various trap payloads, and the vending machine interface has received a full overhaul.

 - Flashbangs for blinding intruders